matter-labs/zksync-docs/content/00.build/05.zksync-101/_erc20_tutorial/_remix_erc20_tutorial.md

   try {

   // Note that the script needs the ABI which is generated from the compilation artifact.
-  // Make sure contract is compiled for ZKsync and artifacts are generated const artifactsPath = `browser/contracts/artifacts/TestToken.json` // Change this for different path
+  // Make sure contract is compiled for zkSync and artifacts are generated const artifactsPath = `browser/contracts/artifacts/TestToken.json` // Change this for different path

   const metadata = JSON.parse(await remix.call('fileManager', 'getFile', artifactsPath))